Axis Position

 In this example, the following data set is plotted in a scatter chart:

-Here, outer position was selected, so that the x-axis intersects with the smallest scale limit on the y-axis, which is -50K (red arrow).
+Here, Outer Position was selected on the Component ribbon or Formatting panel, so that the x-axis intersects with the smallest scale limit on the y-axis, which is -50K (purple arrow below):

-Here the zero position was chosen; both the x- and y-axes are positioned so that they intersect at 0 (red arrow).
+Here the Zero Position was chosen; both the x- and y-axes are positioned so that they intersect at 0 (purple arrow below).

 If neither axis displays a minimum scale value of less than 0, the zero position will be the same as the outer position.

-Here, center position was selected; both axes intersect in the center of the chart, splitting it into four quarters.
-As usual, the x-axis (blue arrow) is horizontal, and the y-axis (red arrow) is vertical).
+Here, Center Position was selected; both axes intersect in the center of the chart, splitting it into four quarters.
+As usual, the x-axis (blue arrow) is horizontal, and the y-axis (purple arrow) is vertical).